Passenger jet with 64 aboard collides with Army helicopter while landing at Reagan Airport near DC

 Depending on the runway being used, flights into Reagan can offer passengers spectacular views of landmarks like the Washington Monument, the Lincoln Memorial, the National Mall and the U.S. Capitol.
 It’s a postcard-worthy welcome for tourists visiting the city.

-The incident recalled the crash of an Air Florida flight that plummeted into the Potomac on January 13, 1982, that killed 78 people.
+The collision recalled the crash of an Air Florida flight that plummeted into the Potomac on January 13, 1982, that killed 78 people.
 That crash was attributed to bad weather.

-The last fatal crash involving a U.S. commercial airline occured in 2009 near Buffalo, New York.
-Everyone aboard the Bombardier DHC-8 propeller plane was killed, including 45 passengers, 2 pilots and 2 flight attendants.
-Another person on the ground also died, bringing the total death toll to 50.
-An investigation determined that the captain accidentally caused the plane to stall as it approached the airport in Buffalo.

-Associated Press writers Zeke Miller, Meg Kinnard and Chris Megerian in Washington contributed to this report.
+Associated Press writers Zeke Miller, Meg Kinnard, Chris Megerian and Michael Biesecker in Washington contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.